 Book thoughts

 These are my thoughts about books I have read.
 These posts are written for an audience that has already read the book in question (specifically, me), so they contain spoilers and don’t go out of their way to explain the books in question.
 They also aren’t reviews, although if a book appears here you can assume that it was at least interesting to me, for better or for worse.
-You are more than welcome to thoroughly disassemble my takes in the comments.
+You are more than welcome to thoroughly disassemble my takes.

 There is a small, unimportant detail in Use of Weapons that caught me more than perhaps it ought to have.
 In hope of extracting a favour from a university, the Culture tracks down a set of wax tablets on which the legendary lost works of a great poet are inscribed.
 They are held in the wall cavity of a monastery, and are almost completely intact, except for three or four that have been damaged by a fire lit by a passing shepherd.